 What is the best approach?

-internationally adopted medical protocol has been developed.
-It has been shown that adherence to the medical protocol have significant positive results on having the athlete available for competition at the earliest possible time and in preventing severe complications.
+Internationally adopted medical protocols have been developed.
+It has been shown that adherence to the medical protocol has significant positive results on having the athlete available for competition at the earliest possible time and in preventing severe complications.
+The initial key to successful concussion management is early recognition and removal from play.

 Raising public awareness, education of role players in sport such as coaches and referees, healthcare providers from field side emergency care professionals to general practitioners, emergency physicians, sports physicians, and other specialties, is currently seen as the best practice.